kostantinoss/promctl/README.md

 promctl config --server=localhost30010
 ```

-To get the available metrics:
+To get the available metrics to stdout:
 ```
 promctl metrics
 ```